vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 ## VMware vSphere High Availability ##

 You can apply vSphere High Availability to clusters on which VCHs and container VMs run.
 If the host on which a VCH or container VMs are running goes offline, the VCH and container VMs migrate to another host in the cluster.
 VCHs restart on the new host immediately.
-Container VMs that were running before the migration must be restarted manually by using the `docker run --restart` command.
+Container VMs that were running before the migration restart one by one, after the VCH has restarted.

 ## Maintenance Mode ##